SaulDoesCode/paka/README.md

  with an admin password, which can be changed using the `/admin/change-password` endpoint.
 The admin password is stored in the `ADMIN_PWD_FILE_PATH` file.

-This documentation provides an overview of the Rust server's structure and functionality.
+This documentation provides an overview of the Paka server's structure and functionality.
 For more detailed information, refer to the comments in the code itself.

+PORT is 9797

 ### Authentication Token Function